 This post may contain affiliate links.
 See our affiliate disclaimer here.

-I recently left my corporate telecommuting job and had to find a new option for traveling health insurance.
-Below is a comprehensive list of all the health insurance options I considered, along with pros and cons for each.
+After a few years on the road, I left my corporate telecommuting job and had to find a new option for traveling health insurance.
+Below is a comprehensive list of all the health insurance options I considered, along with the pros and cons for each.
 This article covers options for RVers who do not have employer-sponsored benefits and are too young to qualify for Medicare.

-Please note: I am not endorsing any of the companies or policy types in this article.
+Please note: I am not endorsing any company or policy types in this article.
 I am simply sharing the information from my research.
-Keep in mind, health care options and costs will vary based on your domicile state and other factors.
+Healthcare options and costs vary based on your domicile state and other factors.
 Click here to read about establishing RV domicile before researching health insurance options.

 Health Insurance for RVers Overview